Where to Get a Christmas Tree in Rhode Island at Farms and Farmstands

 MASSACHUSETTS

 Your home will smell sweet and fresh once you set up your Christmas tree from Four Town Farm.
-Select a pre-cut Balsam or Fraser Fir tree, ranging in size from three to nine feet tal).
+Select a pre-cut Balsam or Fraser Fir tree, ranging in size from three to nine feet tall).
 Wreaths are also available for sale.

-How to visit: Daily, 9 a.m.–6 p.m.
+How to visit: Daily, 9 a.m. to 6 p.m.

 Details: 90 George St., Seekonk, Massachusetts, 508-336-5587, 4townfarm.com, facebook.com